Atlantic Health Strategies

 Retention Is a Compliance Strategy Now

 Here is the shift I want operators to internalize.
-Retention used to be an HR nice-to-have.
-In 2026, with the ASAM Criteria, 4th Edition driving more specific staffing competency expectations across levels of care, operators who cannot retain clinicians cannot stay licensed.
+Executives used to treat retention as an HR nice-to-have.
+In 2026, with the ASAM Criteria, 4th Edition driving more specific staffing competency expectations across levels of care, an operator who cannot retain clinicians cannot stay licensed.

 The operators winning right now have done unglamorous things.
-They invested in a real manager training curriculum.
-They rewrote the employee handbook so it matched their PTO practice.
-They built succession planning into their clinical leadership pipeline so a single resignation does not trigger a staffing-ratio crisis.
-They pay attention to exit interviews and they actually change something based on what they hear.
+Their executive teams funded a real manager training curriculum.
+Their HR leaders rewrote the employee handbook so it matched actual PTO practice.
+Their clinical leaders built succession planning into the pipeline so a single resignation did not trigger a staffing-ratio crisis.
+Their COOs read exit interviews and changed something based on what they heard.

 The Behavioral Health Workforce Shortage Is an HR Problem, Not Just a Hiring Problem — Retention is a compliance strategy now